The Job Offer That Wasn’t: How We Stopped an Espionage Plot

 They secured systems, cut off infiltration points, and blocked the paths the attackers could take.
 Each action was deliberate, countering the enemy’s strategy with precision and skill.

-The attackers sought chaos, but the Strike Team responded with control.
+The attackers sought chaos, but the STRIKE Team responded with control.

 In the final move, the team isolated the malware before it could spread, shutting down the attackers’ game entirely.
 What could have been a disaster was neutralized almost as soon as it began—the attackers never stood a chance.